geekquad/geekquad/README.md

 - 📫 Reach me at: https://www.linkedin.com/in/geekquad/
 - 🐍 PyPi at: https://pypi.org/user/geekquad/
 - ⚡ Fun fact: When not on computer, you can find me playing 🎸
-- 🔐 Realtionship: officially engaged to DL, in a love relationship with Python ✌️